Luciano Moggi: Criminal justice

-GEA World
+Rome trials

-Moggi was charged of criminal association aimed at unlawful competition through threats and private violence as part of the investigation into the GEA World company.
+Moggi was charged of criminal conspiracy aimed at unlawful competition through threats and private violence as part of the investigation into the GEA World company.
 According to the prosecution, he and his son, Alessandro Moggi, as well as Franco Zavaglia, were the promoters of the system of power that would have led GEA to exercise a dominant function in the world of football.
-The indictment stated that the three would have created GEA to "acquire the largest number of sports attorneys, through them, obtain a contractual power capable of decisively affecting the football market, to influence the management of players and consequently that of various teams in the football league."
-In 2009, the X section of the Rome Court sentenced Moggi to 1 year and 6 months' imprisonment for private violence against the football players Manuele Blasi, who was induced to leave his sports manager, Stefano Antonelli, to go to GEA, and Nicola Amoruso, on similar grounds.
+The indictment stated that the three would have created GEA to "acquire the largest number of sports attorneys, through them, obtain a contractual power capable of decisively affecting the football market, to influence the management of players and consequently that of various teams in the football league".
+In 2009, the X section of the Rome Court acquitted Moggi, together with all the other GEA members, of the criminal conspiracy charge, and sentenced Moggi to 1 year and 6 months' imprisonment for private violence against the football players Manuele Blasi, who was induced to leave his sports manager, Stefano Antonelli, to go to GEA, and Nicola Amoruso, on similar grounds.

-In the appeal process, both he and his son were acquitted, together with all the other members of GEA, of the charge of criminal conspiracy aimed at unlawful competition, as the request for a sentence of 4 years and 8 months by the attorney general Alberto Mussel was rejected.
-The sentence of the appeal trial of 25 March 2011 reduced the sentence to one year's imprisonment due to the statute of limitations of the facts relating to Amoruso; it also sentenced Moggi to pay damages against the prosecutor Stefano Antonelli and the FIGC, and confirmed the acquittal for the charge of criminal association.
+In the appeal trial on 25 March 2011, the acquittal sentence regarding the charge of criminal conspiracy aimed at unlawful competition was confirmed as the request for a sentence of 4 years and 8 months by the attorney general Alberto Mussel was rejected.
+The sentence of the appeal trial reduced it to one year's imprisonment due to the statute of limitations of the facts relating to Amoruso; it also sentenced Moggi to pay damages against the football agent Stefano Antonelli and the FIGC, and confirmed the acquittal for the charge of criminal conspiracy.
 The one-year sentence would not have been served as it was covered by the 2006 pardon.
-On 15 January 2014, the trial ended with the annulment "for incorrect application of the law" without a new trial due to the statute of limitations for the one-year sentence for private violence established in the second instance and the confirmation of the acquittal verdict issued in the two previous instances with regard to the accusation of criminal conspiracy aimed at unlawful competition.
+On 15 January 2014, Italy's Supreme Court of Cassation confirmed the acquittal verdict issued in the two previous instances with regard to the charge of criminal conspiracy aimed at unlawful competition.
+As for the one-year sentence for private violence established on appeal, the trial ended with the annulment "for incorrect application of the law" and without a new trial due to the statute of limitations.